sarahbarron/enterprise-web-dev-poi2-backend/README.md

 - Mongoose seeder - to seed data to the database
 - Mongoose - Built-in type casting, validation, query building of the database
 - MongoDB Atlas - cloud storage of the database
-- Glitch - deployed site to glitch
+- Heroku - deployed backend site to heroku
-- Heroku - deployed site to heroku
+- Netlify - deployed frontend site to Netlify
+- Json Web Token - for JWT authentication
+- hapi-auth-jwt2 - for JWT authentication
+- Lodash - to help with some Javascript functionality
+- Mocha - javascript test framework
+- Chai - TDD assertion library for node
+- Axios - for making http requests